MSRG/HyperLedgerLab-2.0/docs/HowToUse.md

 ## **Quickstart Guide**

 This quickstart will walk you through all the steps to run HyperledgerLab II.
-After completing all the steps in this tutorial, a highly configurable Heyperledger Fabric network will be running on a Kubernetes cluster and a report of a bechmarking tool: Hyperledger Caliper evaluating the Heyperledger Fabric network will be displayed.
+After completing all the steps in this tutorial, a highly configurable Heyperledger Fabric network will be running on a Kubernetes cluster and a report of a bechmarking tool: Hyperledger Caliper evaluating the Heyperledger Fabric network will be generated.

 1. Create a a key pair

    - Run Command: `ssh-keygen -t rsa -f ~/.ssh/id_rsa`
    - Import the key pair to Openstack
      - Go to https://openstack.msrg.in.tum.de/horizon/project/access_and_security/
-     - Under "Key Pairs" tab click on "Import key pair" and follow the instructions
+     - Under "Key Pairs" tab click on "Import key pair" and follow the instructions.

 2. Create an instance "CLI" that will be an access point to the Kubernetes cluster